-The shares of Series B-2 Preferred Stock were convertible into an aggregate of 4,842,690 shares of our common stock.
-Each share of Series B-2 Preferred Stock had an aggregate stated value of \$1,000 and was convertible into shares of our common stock at a per share price equal to \$6.4999 (subject to adjustment to reflect stock splits and similar events).
+The shares of Series B-2 Preferred Stock are convertible into an aggregate of 4,842,690 shares of our common stock.
+Each share of Series B-2 Preferred Stock will have an aggregate stated value of \$1,000 and will be convertible into shares of our common stock at a per share price equal to \$6.4999 (subject to adjustment to reflect stock splits and similar events).